oliverwigren/PasswordManager/README.md

 ### Video
 Link to my video: http
 -->
-## Functionality:
+## Features:

 - Generate passwords by three difficulties.
 - View all passwords in a table
 - Delete, Change and, Save passwords to a database.
+- Log-in with password and username
+- Register as a new user with name, username and password
+- Stay logged in with sessions

 ## Powered by:

 - Python
-- Sqlite3
+- SQL
 - HTML
-- CSS
-- Javascript
 - Flask
+- Jinja

 ## Deep dive